louismullie/stanford-core-nlp/README.md

 This gem provides high-level Ruby bindings to the [Stanford Core NLP package](http://nlp.stanford.edu/software/corenlp.shtml), a set natural language processing tools for tokenization, part-of-speech tagging, lemmatization, and parsing of several languages, as well as named entity recognition and coreference resolution in English.
 This gem is compatible with Ruby 1.9.2 and above.

+If you are looking for an full-scale natural language processing framework in Ruby, have a look at [Treat](https://github.com/louismullie/treat).

 **Installing**

 First, install the gem: `gem install stanford-core-nlp`.
 Then, download the Stanford Core NLP JAR and model files.
 Three different packages are available: